babos/AdvancedGsmClient/README.md

 ## Overview

-Many modern communications chips have direct onboard support for protocols such as HTTP(S), MQTT(S), and even LwM2M.
+Many modern GSM (Global System for Mobile) communications modules have direct onboard support for protocols such as HTTP(S), MQTT(S), and even LwM2M.

 Often these in built protocols will support features like IPv6 and TLS that may be difficult to access from the underlying functions, e.g. the SIM7020 does not have easy IPv6 DNS resolution directly, but the HTTP application supports it.